Clinics & Services

 Developmental Baby Clinics (Allermuir Baby Clinic)

-These take place every Thursdays 1130 – 1230 at Allermuir Medical Centre.
+These usually take place every Thursdays 1130 – 1230 at Allermuir Medical Centre (currently suspended due to covid 19).
 Open for all babies and children up to school age.
 The health visiting team will weigh your baby and discuss any problems you may have.
-Parents are requested to bring their “Parent Held Record” card (Red Book) with them at each attendance.n In addition, there is a 'Weaning Talk' on the first Thursday of each month 1130 -1230.
+Parents are requested to bring their “Parent Held Record” card (Red Book) with them at each attendance.
+In addition, there is a 'Weaning Talk' on the first Thursday of each month 1130 -1230.